TLS Courses

 LA 613 Professional Responsibility and Ethics - 3 Hours

 This course covers the laws governing lawyers' professional conduct.
 These laws are studied through ethics codes, text, cases, professional responsibility opinions, ethics problems, and class discussion.
 Principal attention is given to the lawyer's role in an adversary system; zealous representation; lawyer-client confidentiality; conflicts of interest; competency in providing legal services; ethics for prosecutors, judges, and litigation; solicitation of clients; lawyer advertising; and pro bono obligations.
-Students will focus on the ABA Model Rules of Professional Conduct, ABA Model Code of Judicial Conduct, and the California Rules of Professional Conduct.
+Students focus on the ABA Model Rules of Professional Conduct, ABA Model Code of Judicial Conduct, and the California Rules of Professional Conduct.
 This course also explores when lawyers must subordinate their own moral judgment to that of their clients or whistle-blow and violate what would otherwise be protected client confidences.
-Additionally, the ethics aspect of the course will examine the broader moral and ethical issues and responsibilities of lawyers, judges, and clients, including Christian ethical perspectives.
+Additionally, the ethics aspect of the course examines the broader moral and ethical issues and responsibilities of lawyers, judges, and clients, including Christian ethical perspectives.
 Delivery Mode: Traditional Juris Doctor.

 LA 661 Property 1 - 3 Hours